Skip to content

 South Louisiana is a diverse place with varied traditions, cultures, cusine, and peoples.
-In conjunction with The Historic New Orleans Collection's book and exhibition Cajun Document: Acadiana, 1973–74, the museum's Visitor Services staff have explored one of these groups, Cajuns, and how that term came to dominate the cultural conversations around the region.
+In conjunction with the Historic New Orleans Collections book and exhibition Cajun Document: Acadiana, 1973–74Opens in new tab, the museums Visitor Services staff have explored Cajun identity and how that term came to dominate cultural conversations around the region.

 The people who would come to be known as Cajuns are the descendants of some of the earliest French settlers in the New World, specifically in what is now the Canadian Maritime Provinces.
 Migration to this area, then known as Acadia, centered around the settlements at Port-Royal in 1604 and later at Grand-Pré, now a UNESCO World Heritage Site.